NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

    ```

    - The given bash script above utilizes the ollama command to execute the codellama tool, passing it the content of the file dswx_s1_validator.py as an argument within double quotes.
 This content is retrieved using the cat command.
 The purpose of this script is to run the codellama tool on the code provided in dswx_s1_validator.py and generate a unit test specifically for the get_burst_id function within that code.
+   - We recommend adding inline comments in your tests to clarify the purpose, including details on the function being tested, the test type (e.g., bug fix, change request), and relevant context.

    - Output looks like this:
    ```python